puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditional_statements.md

  * case statements, and
  * selectors.

+Because the same concept underlies these different modes of conditional logic, we'll only cover the `if` statement in the tasks for this quest.
+Once you have a good understanding of how to implement `if` statements, we'll leave you with descriptions of the other forms and some notes on when you may find them useful.

-### The 'if' Statement
+### If

-Puppet’s `if` statements behave much like those in many other programming and scripting languages.
+Puppet’s `if` statements behave much like those in other programming and scripting languages.

 An `if` statement includes a condition followed by a block of Puppet code that will only be executed **if** that condition evaluates as **true**.
 Optionally, an `if` statement can also include any number of `elsif` clauses and an `else` clause.
-Here are some rules:

 - If the `if` condition fails, Puppet moves on to the `elsif` condition (if one exists).